RedHatQE/widgetastic.core/docs/getting-started/installation.rst

 ============

 **Python Version**
-   Widgetastic.core requires Python 3 (For specific versions please check pyproject.toml).
+   Widgetastic.core requires Python 3.10 or higher.
 We recommend using the latest stable version of Python.

 **System Requirements**
    * Windows, macOS, or Linux